 Figure 5: Example of a cardboard box that did not hold up well

 Shipping damages can always happen no matter how well something is packed, so be mindful of the packing material.
 Pack wisely, and if there is any doubt about whether your equipment will make it to its destination safely, then pack it better.

 #2: Protective Shipping Case with Custom Cut Foam

 A protective case is an excellent solution to protect equipment during shipment.
 There are a variety of options for cases with wheels, handles, latches, break-away foam, custom-cut foam, and dividers.
 The upfront cost of a case is much better than the unknown future cost of equipment repair or replacement.

 Figure 6: Protective case for force calibration equipment

 However, we do receive damaged equipment in cases because the breakaway foam was worn out or the equipment was not properly set up in the case.
 The weight of an instrument can destroy the breakaway foam.

-Figure 7: Broken, worn out foam pieces leads to damaged equipment
+Figure 7: Broken, worn-out foam pieces lead to damaged equipment

 Figure 8: Morehouse custom foam cases